zwang695/alexa-skills-list/skills/B01JFDN25C/README.md

 * *Alexa, launch Baseball Flash Cards.*

-* *Alexa, open Baseball Flash Cards and start a new game.*
+* *Alexa, open Baseball Flash Cards and start new game.*

 Think you know everything about The Bigs?